osteofelidae/archinstall/README.md

 4. If you are installing Arch on a clean disk (or a virtual machine), you will likely get a prompt that says 'Select label type'.
 Choose `gpt`.
 5. Navigate to the free space you wish to use (up and down arrow keys) and select `[New]` (right and left arrow keys + enter).
 6. Create a partition of at least 500MB size.
 7. Repeat steps 4 and 5 to create another partition of whatever size you want.
 This is going to be where the actual OS and your files are, so make it big as fuck.
+(We call this the 'root partition'.)
 8. Optional: repeat steps 4 and 5 to create another partition.
 This is going to be the swap partition, space which is used to offload stuff in RAM when the RAM fills up.
 For most modern systems, you probably won't need this, but I always make one so I can show it off to my friends.
 9. Now select the partition you made in step 6.
 Select `[Type]`.
 In the menu that appears, select `EFI System`.
 10. You don't have to change the file type of the second partition that you made.
 It's already `Linux filesystem`.
 If you made a swap partition, change the type of that to `Linux swap`.